Kelly LeBrock: Early life

-Kelly LeBrock was born in New York City, and was brought up in the upscale Kensington area of London.
-Her father was French-Canadian, and her mother, Maria, is British.
-LeBrock was named after her grandmother, Mary Helen Kelly, from Keady, County Armagh, who married John Traynor.
+Kelly LeBrock was born in New York City, and was brought up in the Kensington area of London.
+Her father was French-Canadian, and her mother, Maria, is of Northern Irish descent.
+LeBrock was named after her grandmother, Mary Helen Kelly, from Keady, County Armagh.

 Career

-Modeling
+Modelling

-LeBrock began her career as a model at age 16 in her adopted city of New York.
+LeBrock began her career as a model at age 16 in her birth city of New York.
 Her breakthrough came at 19, when she starred in a 24-page spread in Vogue magazine.
 Shortly afterwards, she entered into a contract with Christian Dior to work for that fashion label for 30 days a year.
 She subsequently appeared on numerous magazine covers and in fashion spreads, and became one of Eileen Ford's most sought-after models.
-She became especially recognizable as the Pantene shampoo commercial spokeswoman whose line, "Don't hate me because I'm beautiful", became a pop culture catchphrase.
+She became especially recognisable as the Pantene shampoo commercial spokeswoman whose line, "Don't hate me because I'm beautiful", became a pop culture catchphrase.

 Film

 LeBrock was cast as the "perfect" or "fantasy" woman in the films The Woman in Red (1984) and Weird Science (1985).
 As a result, she was considered one of the sexiest women in Hollywood in the 1980s, and was in high demand, but took a hiatus from acting until 1990.
 Her return to the big screen started in 1990 when she starred opposite her then-husband, Steven Seagal, in Hard to Kill.
-LeBrock also appeared in Betrayal of the Dove (1993), Tracks of a Killer (1995), and Hard Bounty (1995).
+LeBrock also appeared in Betrayal of the Dove (1993), Tracks of a Killer (1995) and Hard Bounty (1995).

-She had roles in the films Wrongfully Accused (1998), The Sorcerer's Apprentice (2001), Zerophilia (2005), and Gamers: The Movie (2006).
+She had roles in the films Wrongfully Accused (1998), The Sorcerer's Apprentice (2001), Zerophilia (2005) and Gamers: The Movie (2006).
 LeBrock was in a thriller entitled Hidden Affairs, released in 2013, and in 2015 she appeared in A Prince for Christmas as Queen Ariana.